 The cornerstone of the society is the individual branch.
-In the Americas, there are 81 branches.
 Individual branches vary in how they function, but all have regular events organized by the members to enjoy and learn about the magical marriage of good food and fine wine shared with like-minded friends.
 The knowledge and expertise of the members about food and wine provides a tremendous resource you can tap.
 Most groups contain a wide range of experience among their members, so you needn't feel intimidated.
 Members are enthusiastic about sharing their knowledge.
 Chefs will go out of their way to provide special menus when they know they have a group of interested people, providing experiences you could not otherwise easily obtain.
 Frequently events will take the form of a dinner in a restaurant with wines chosen to match, but many other types of events take place as well.

 Many but not all Branches have wine cellars.
 It does mean an investment in the future and allows members to taste wines that would be unavailable otherwise.
 It creates an asset which helps to hold the interest of members.
 It gives an opportunity for those with a special interest in wines to exercise their interest and talents in constructing a useful and valuable asset.
 Although many individuals have private cellars it gives an opportunity for them to work on a larger canvass.
 Wines can be purchased with tastings in mind many years ahead.
 Vertical tastings can be organized ( tastings of particular wines for a series of years) for the members.
 Similarly Horizontal tastings can be provided (tasting of similar type wines from the same year).
 Many of the fine wines particularly those of Bordeaux and Burgundy have become prohibitively expensive for an individual to buy but a wine tasting will allow an individual to taste, appreciate and learn about wine.
 Some branches have wine cellars of such fame that there are waiting lists of people who wish to join.